Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

-Nicotine is a highly addictive central nervous system stimulant.1 When ingested, it gives you focus and concentration, accelerates your heart and breathing rate, and increases blood pressure.
+Nicotine is a highly addictive central nervous system stimulant.1 When ingested, it improves your focus and concentration, accelerates your heart and breathing rate, and increases blood pressure.
 It is linked to raised alertness, the sensation of euphoria, and a sensation of being relaxed.2

 Unlike heroin, however, it is much harder to achieve a lethal dose of nicotine.
 In fact, it's extremely rare to do so.
 The vast majority of reported cases of nicotine poisoning or overdose have not been from people using the drug for recreational purposes, but from cases of accidental ingestion of nicotine products (especially for kids), from contact with tobacco leaves, or from its use as a pesticide (which has been outlawed in the United States since 2014).3